Shingles and PHN: frequently asked questions and answers

 14.2 - Anti-epileptic drugs: Gabapentin (which was developed to control epilepsy) has been shown to be an effective way to block PHN and has been licensed by the Medicines Control Agency for treating PHN and other neuropathic pains.
 (In the US it is now used more for controlling pain than epilepsy!)
 Start with a low dose, and increase to about 400mg three times a day.
 It does not interfere with other medication you may be taking and has remarkably few side effects even with dosage as high as 800mg three times a day.

 14.3 - Axsain cream (made from chilli peppers or ‘capsaicin’) has been proven to be effective at stopping the pain.
 You rub it on, or near, the place where the nerves are itching/painful, that is, in the same dermatome region.
 If the pain is near your eye or under your hair, you can rub the cream on your cheek well away from your eyelid, or on your forehead.
 Use a small (pea sized) amount 3 or 4 times a day for about 3 weeks.
 It stops the pain for seven out of ten people.
 Since Axsain cream can ‘burn,’ some people rub in an anaesthetic, or numbing, cream about 15 minutes before applying Axsain.
 This is ‘lidocaine BP’ which can be bought, without prescription, as a 2% gel or a 5% ointment.
-If your chemist doesn’t have it in stock, s/he should be able to get it in for you and it is cheap, probably less that £2.00.
-Lidocaine 10% spray can be bought under the brand names Xylocaine or Stud for around £5.50.
+If your chemist doesn’t have it in stock, s/he should be able to get it in for you.
+Lidocaine 10% spray can be bought under the brand names Xylocaine or Stud.

 14.4 - Versatis plasters are large 'patches' which can now be prescribed for PHN.
 These are made with a special gel allowing the active ingredient, lidocaine, to seep into your skin.
 You wear one for 12 hours (day or night as you prefer) on or near the painful area and leave the skin open to breathe for the other 12 hours.
 They are particularly helpful for people who don't want to take pills.

 Transcutaneous electronic nerve stimulation (TENS) machines give tiny buzzing sensations and these prevent the nerves from sending their false pain messages to the brain.
-You should be able to try a TENS unit before you buy it to see if you are one of the people who benefits from it - or make sure the company has a money-back guarantee.
-Some people have found that ultra-sound has relieved their pain.
+You should be able to try a TENS unit before you buy it to see if you are one of the people who benefits from it - this could be with a physiotherapist or at a Pain Clinic.
+When you buy one, make sure the company has a money-back guarantee.

 Your doctor could refer you to a pain clinic: either NHS or private.
 If you send your postcode to British Pain Society, Churchill House, 35 Red Lion Square, London WC1R 4SG (email@example.com), they will send details of your nearest clinic and a 10 page booklet on the treatments they use.